-James Siebens is the Research Associate for Diplomacy of Force, a project led by Stimson co-founder Barry Blechman.
-Siebens previously served as the Special Assistant to the President and CEO at the Stimson Center.
-Prior to joining the Stimson Center, Siebens held a contract appointment with the National Consortium for the Study of Terrorism and Responses to Terrorism (START) at the University of Maryland, where he worked as a Data Analyst on a Defense Department project related to Gray Zone conflict.
+James Siebens is a Research Associate with the Defense Strategy and Planning program, where he is currently working on a book related to US military operations “short of war” since the end of the Cold War.
+Siebens’ research focuses on grand strategy, foreign military intervention, civil war, and hybrid warfare.
+He previously served as the Special Assistant to the President and CEO at the Stimson Center.
+Prior to joining Stimson, Siebens held a contract appointment with the National Consortium for the Study of Terrorism and Responses to Terrorism (START) at the University of Maryland, where he worked as a Data Analyst on a Defense Department project related to Gray Zone conflict.

 Siebens holds an M.A. in International Affairs with a concentration in Global Security from American University’s School of International Service.